ComeCheritel/comecheritel.github.io/_pages/about.md

   - /about.html
 ---

 Ce site est majoritairement rédigé en anglais.
-Vous pouvez en trouver une présentation ci-dessous et une autre en anglais plus bas.
+Vous pouvez, toutefois, en trouver une présentation en français ci-dessous et une autre en anglais juste après.

 This website is mainly written in English.
-You can, however, find a presentation in french below and another in English just after.
+However, You shall find a presentation in french below and another one in English just after.

 A propos
 ----